State Management in React Applications

 - Data Fetching & Server Cache (tanstack-query, rtk-query, swr)

 There are times where you might not need an entire state manager.
 If your global state is relatively small/simple, you might be fine with one of the following instead:

 - Local/Session Storage

 Why Not Context?

-The React docs explain how to use React Context for some global state management.
+The React docs explain how to use React Context for more global-like state management.
 While this can be a suitable solution for simple applications, we find that using Context correctly is typically hard to get right as a global state manager, especially if you have lots of data and its frequently being accessed by various trees/nodes in your application.